osuosl/osuosl-pelican/content/donate/donate_faq.rst

 this can sometimes take up to 2-3 weeks after your donation was processed.

+.. _I live outside of the US and would like to request a t-shirt/hat/mug/etc. in return for my donation.
+Will you ship it to me out of the country?:

 **I live outside of the US and would like to request a t-shirt/hat/mug/etc. in return for my donation.
 Will you ship it to me out of the country?**